SvenEV/Xamzor/README.md

 Xamzor is an experimental project in which I try to prototype a set of reusable Blazor components that are familiar to XAML developers and make it easy to compose web views that feel like native apps.

-The list of [Xamzor components](https://github.com/SvenEV/Xamzor/tree/master/Xamzor/UI/Components) currently includes the most common layout controls (Grid, StackPanel, Border, ScrollViewer) as well as TextBlock, Image and Button.
+The list of [Xamzor components](https://github.com/SvenEV/Xamzor/tree/master/Xamzor/UI/Components) currently includes the most common layout controls (Grid, StackPanel, Border, ScrollViewer) as well as TextBlock, Image, Button and ProgressRing.

 👉 **[Try the Live Demo](http://xamzor.azurewebsites.net/)**
 *(this always runs the latest commit and may therefore be broken from time to time)*